 A New CAE Era – Interview with SimScale Engineer Babak Gholami

-Babak Gholami is SimScale’s Senior Fluid Mechanics Engineer.
-With a Master’s in Computational Science and Engineering from Technische Universität München, he is finalizing his PhD in Biomedical engineering.
+Babak Gholami is SimScale’s Senior Fluid Mechanics Engineer with a Master’s in Computational Science and Engineering from Technische Universität München.
+He is currently finalizing his Ph.D. in Biomedical engineering.

 At SimScale, he is responsible for the maintenance, development, and integration of Fluid Dynamics solvers and product features.

-Babak is also the author of “How to Set Up Boundary Conditions in your Simulation”, one of the most popular articles on our blog.
+Babak is also the author of “How to Set Up Boundary Conditions in your Simulation“, a popular article on our blog.

 You are originally from Iran.
 What made you move to Germany and join SimScale?

-I moved to Germany 8 years ago, I actually came here for my Master’s, which was in computational science.
-It was a course at TUM that targeted many students from different branches of science and engineering, to teach them the basics needed in order to contribute to one of the main paradigms of modern technology, which is interdisciplinary applications.
-Of course working in such complex areas is closely tangled with knowledge of programming and simulation, exactly what we’re doing here at SimScale.
+I moved to Germany 8 years ago, I actually came here for my Masters, which is in computational science.
+It was a course at TUM that targeted many students from different branches of science and engineering to teach them the basics needed in order to contribute to one of the main paradigms of modern technology, which is interdisciplinary applications.
+Of course, working in such complex areas is closely tangled with knowledge of programming and simulation, which is exactly what we’re doing here at SimScale.

 It was at the end of summer 2014.
-I was finishing my PhD when a friend introduced me to SimScale.
-I loved the company’s idea and this is how I decided to join.
+I was finishing my Ph.D. when a friend introduced me to SimScale.
+I loved the company’s idea and that is how I decided to join.

 What did you find most appealing about SimScale?

 What I like very much is that it falls into the new trend of technology.
-In the past you needed a lot of knowledge to start with an engineering simulation, but now you just need to get on the platform, learn the basics, and just get started.
+In the past, you needed a lot of knowledge to start with an engineering simulation, but now you just need to get on the platform, learn the basics, and get started.
 Then you can go one step further and do something better.
-With SimScale you really learn by doing, as opposed to needing extensive training to begin.
+With SimScale, you really learn by doing as opposed to needing extensive training to begin.

 For which applications can the SimScale platform be used?

 SimScale is actually suitable for plenty of applications.
-From basic fluid flows, for example pipelines, vehicle aerodynamics, compressible aerodynamics, and heat transfer simulations, to many applications in solid mechanics — static and dynamics simulations, frequency analysis and so on.
+From basic fluid flows (for pipelines, vehicle aerodynamics, compressible aerodynamics) and heat transfer simulations to many applications in solid mechanics — static and dynamics simulations, frequency analysis and so on.

-You can combine them with thermal or mechanical coupling and have fluid flow interacting with structure, heat transfer with structural analysis, etc. Add to all of these the family of particle simulations (particle with flow, without the flow) and acoustics.
-It covers a good percentage of the applications that are possible to do simulations with.
+You can combine them with thermal or mechanical coupling and have fluid flow interacting with structure, heat transfer with structural analysis, etc. It covers a good percentage of the applications that are possible to do simulations with.
 It is really difficult to put a limit to it.

 Why should somebody with experience in on-premises software such as ANSYS or SolidWorks start using SimScale?

 We have to see the certain advantages that SimScale brings.
-I would divide them in two parts: you have those you get right away: first, a library of 10,000 public simulation projects that is constantly growing.
+I would divide them into two parts.
+You have those you get right away.
+First, a library of over 10,000 public simulation projects that is constantly growing.
 This means that as soon as you have an idea, an application you’re interested in, you can go there, have a quick look, and find a template that you can use.
-All public analyses are open, you can go through the tiniest details and see how the simulations were performed; this is extremely valuable and can save you a lot of time.
+All public analyses are open, and you can go through the tiniest details and see how the simulations were performed; this is extremely valuable and can save you a lot of time.

-Then, since it’s cloud-based, you have the possibility to work on the same simulation projects from different locations; it could be different teams within a company, different branches, or companies around the world.
-You don’t need to worry about the overhead of transferring the data, about security, or the huge amount of data that simulations typically produce.
+Then, since it’s cloud-based, you have the ability to work on the same simulation projects from different locations; it could be different teams within a company, different branches, or companies around the world.
+You don’t need to worry about transferring the data, security, or the huge amount of data that simulations typically produce.
 Everything is automatically taken care of, and you can focus on the work.

 How should beginners start learning SimScale?
 What steps should be taken?

-First they should decide what kind of simulation they’re interested in.
-The easiest way would be to have a look inside our library, the Public Projects, done by our engineers or the 60 000 users in the community.
+First, they should decide what kind of simulation they’re interested in.
+The easiest way would be to have a look inside our library—the Public Projects—done by our engineers or the 80,000 users in the community.
 Copy any project they find interesting, go over it, see what parts they understand and which ones they don’t.
-For the latter they should be able to find explanations in our documentation or ask the community members on the forum and discuss the projects in the comments section.
+For the latter, they should be able to find explanations in our documentation or ask the community members on the forum and discuss the projects in the comments section.

-Little by little change parameters, run the simulation, see if it works, if it gives the desired results.
-They should take small steps, but continuously.
-After 1 or 2 days, they’ll have a completely new simulation.
+They can gradually change parameters, run the simulation, and see if it gives the desired results.
+They should take small steps, but continuous ones.
+After one or two days, they’ll have a completely new simulation.

 What about the tutorials?